 Do buyers ever have to pay their own agent?

 The buyer's agency agreement typically includes a clause ensuring the agent is compensated, even if the seller declines to pay.
 This clause stipulates that while the buyer may be responsible for the payment under certain circumstances, the agent should first attempt to get the fee from the seller.
+Usually, sellers can't refuse to pay a buyer's agent if it's been agreed upon in a contract or a separate compensation agreement.

 In For Sale by Owner (FSBO) situations, sellers might not want to pay the buyer's agent a broker fee.
-But experienced real estate agents are often skilled in dealing with FSBO situations and can usually find ways to ensure they receive their commission for bringing a buyer to the sale.
+However, experienced real estate agents are often skilled in dealing with FSBO situations and can usually find ways to ensure they receive their commission for bringing a buyer to the sale.

 For new construction homes sold by builders, it's typical for builders to compensate the buyer's agents.
-This means when home buyers are represented by their own agents in purchasing a new construction property, the builder usually covers the agent's commission.
+This means when home buyers are represented by their own agents when purchasing a new construction property, the builder usually covers the agent's commission.

-Changes to realtor commission coming soon?
+NAR lawsuit: Changes to realtor commission are here!

 Is buyer agency compensation even worth it?